 Health benefits of rosehips

-I usually enjoy rosehip tea during the cold season, and I find a warm mug of tea is soothing to a sore throat.
+I usually enjoy rosehip tea during the cold season, and I find a warm mug of tea is soothing for a sore throat.

 Read more here about the health benefits of rosehip tea.